UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The <recordOrigin> element includes information about what methods or transformations were used to prepare a record.
+The :code:`recordOrigin` element includes information about what methods or transformations were used to prepare a record.
 There are six different distinct values in UTK's metadata.

 Justification
 ^^^^^^^^^^^^^

 Because the existing values all relate to MODS XML, the string values present will no longer be applicable in a RDF-based platform.
-Discussion indicated that there might be some use for the general property of recordOrigin if a link to this mapping document or some other relevant resource was shared in place of the existing values.
+Discussion indicated that there might be some use for the general property of :code:`recordOrigin` if a link to this mapping document or some other relevant resource was shared in place of the existing values.
 This administrative information could also be shared on the Digital Collections website or elsewhere rather than the record.
 As a convincing argument was not made that this information is essential, it was decided to drop these values

-Xpath
+XPath
 ^^^^^

 :code:`recordInfo/recordOrigin`